DaviAntunes/DaviAntunes/README.md

 - 👋 Hi, I’m @DaviAntunes
-- 👀 I’m interested in programation
+- 👀 I’m interested in programatio
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Javasript
 - 💞️ I’m looking to collaborate on creation of websites

 <!---